What is the cheque clearing cycle for Cash Card accounts and how long does it take?

 |Cash paid in at any Barclays branch|

-Note: many branches have a cut-off time, after which cheques paid in are processed the following working day.
-Cut-off times are available in branches.
+Please remember that many branches have a cut-off time.
+After that time, cheques paid in are processed the following working day.
+You can find cut-off times by contacting the branch.

 Building Society cheques are treated like any other cheque and take the same amount of time to clear.
 They can also be returned unpaid for a variety of reasons.

 Paying in cash or cheques at another bank